Judge Program

 Re-accreditation

-- Be a current member of an Australian Sailing affiliated Club. - Agree to the Officials Code of Conduct. - Pass the Regional or National Judge Exam. - Complete a Practical Assessment.
+- Be a current member of an Australian Sailing affiliated Club. - Agree to the Officials Code of Conduct. - Pass the Regional or National Judge Exam. - Do any one of the following: - Complete a Practical Assessment, or - Complete an Event Log showing you've been part of a jury for: Regional level: two Level 3 and two Level 4 events National level: two Level 1 and two Level 2 events - Attend (or present) a Regional or National Judge course.

 |